Virtual wards

 As an organisation taking part in virtual wards, you will need to take the following actions:

-All organisations who are part of the virtual ward will all need to sign the data sharing agreement usually prepared by the lead commissioner.
+All organisations who are part of the virtual ward will all need to sign the data sharing and processing agreement usually prepared by the lead commissioner.

 Complete and display a privacy notice